preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/document-management/document-types/index.rst

 Archive
 ----------
 Use this tab to decide if documents of this document type should be archived or not.
-If the document type should be archived, you can set archive to be used, by adding the Url.
-You don't have to add a Url to use the default archive.
+If the document type should be archived, you can set archive to be used, by adding the URL.
+You don't have to add a URL to use the default archive.

 .. image:: document-types-archive-v7.png